Chlamydia Home Test

 How can I avoid getting an STI?

-HIV and Hepatitis B and C are transmissible through blood.
-This means that in order to become infected, body fluids such as blood, vaginal fluids or semen that contain the virus must enter the bloodstream.
-This can happen in various ways, such as through open sores, needle stick injuries, or tears in the skin from sexual contact.
+HIV, syphilis, and Hepatitis B and C are transmissible through blood.
+This means that in order to become infected, body fluids such as blood, vaginal fluids, semen, or breast milk that contain the virus must enter the bloodstream.
+This can happen in various ways, such as through open sores, needle stick injuries, sharing needles, pregnancy and childbirth, or tears in the skin that occur during sexual contact.
 One cannot catch hepatitis or HIV through activities like hugging, sharing eating utensils, or sneezing/coughing.
+HIV can be avoided by using PReP before potential exposure, or PEP after being exposed.
+Hepatitis B can be prevented through vaccination.
+Men who have sex with men, sex workers, and children born after January 1, 2011 can get vaccinated against Hepatitis B for free in the Netherlands.

 Who is most at risk of getting an STI?